hamiltop/streamz/README.md

 ## Highlights

 ### `Streamz.merge/1`
 `Streamz.merge/1` accepts an array of streams and merges them into a single stream.
-This differs from Stream.zip/2 in that the resulting order is a function of execution order rather than alternating.
+This differs from `Stream.zip/2` in that the resulting order is a function of execution order rather than simply alternating between the two streams.

 #### Merge two GenEvent streams and take the first 100 events from either